PhantomMike/100-days-of-code/log.md

 **Today's Progress:** .net gadgeteer wrote simple app to work with display, research problems with non-working displays.

 **Thoughts:** Display working on second device.
 Cleaned up and tested old apps.
 Wrote simple screen testing app that flips colors.
+Will try simple display test program on various hardware tomorrow to see what works and try LCD config on non-functional devices to see if that resolves the problem.

 ## Day 59: May 22, 2017